Pichit Sitbangprachan: Comeback

 Sitbangprachan returned to boxing in 1996 and fought and won one bout.
 He then returned in 2000 and fought and won two bouts before retiring for good.
 He retired undefeated at 24–0, with 18 knockouts, and is one of a select group of boxing world champions who were never defeated in their professional career.

 Retirement

 After retirement he traveled to Osaka, Japan, where he became a boxing trainer at the Ioka Boxing Gym.

+At present, he works as a Muay Thai trainer in Thailand.